Portrait of Madeleine: Interpretation

 The subject – a woman of colour – was unusual at the time: the only other portrait of a person of colour at the Paris Salon in this period was Anne-Louis Girodet de Roussy-Trioson's 1797 portrait of Jean-Baptiste Belley.

 Its enigmatic presentation and apparent internal contradictions have prompted much speculation about the artist's motivation and intentions, with recent interpretations focussing on ideas of slavery, race, gender, class, and their interactions.

-Madeline was a servant, yet is depicted in a wealthy milieu, wearing jewellery and sitting on an expensive chair.
-Most paintings of the period that include black women show them as servants to a white woman; while Madeline sits alone, she is working as a model to the unseen Benoist.
+Scholars have speculated about the sitter's identity, suggesting that she may have been a woman brought from Guadeloupe by Benoist's brother-in-law and employed as a servant in the artist's extended household.
+Despite this, Madeleine is depicted with fine accessories, wearing jewelry and sitting on an expensive chair.
+Most paintings of the period that include Black women show them as servants to a white woman; while Madeleine sits alone, she is working as a model to the unseen Benoist.
 The simple white clothes have a neoclassical air, similar to other contemporary portraits such as Jacques-Louis David’s 1799 portrait of Henriette de Verninac.
 The bared breast would be unusual for a portrait painting, and suggests an allegory or mythological subject, or possibly alludes to the slave trade.
+Art historian James Smalls argues that Benoist utilizes neoclassical style and erotic elements to engage a predominantly male Salon audience, at a time when key artistic and political figures were mostly men.
+Similarly, Helen Weston suggests that Benoist strategically combined elements of portraiture and depictions of female nudes, such as bare breasts, to advertise her skills while keeping the sitter socially “typed."
 The colours – red, white, blue – parallel the colours of the French revolutionary tricolour adopted in 1789, and may suggest an allusion to Marianne, a female personification of liberty and of France itself.
-Her beauty and elegance seem no lesser than of a white woman, and thus the portrait can be seen as portraying equality between all women, regardless of race.